Ultimate Guide to Chicago Style Format and Citation

 Rather, rewrite the statement, so both appear elsewhere or write the full phrase or number.

 In-Text Citations and Notes

-Similar to APA format, Chicago's author-date style also has the flexibility to place the text in parentheses.
-Nevertheless, in notes and bibliography style, citations mainly present in a footnote or endnote.
+Similar to the APA format, Chicago's author-date style also has the flexibility to place the text in parentheses.
+Nevertheless, in notes and bibliography style, citations are mainly present in a footnote or endnote.

 For footnotes, put the numbers at the end of the sentence within the text.
 Make sure to use Arabic numbers (1,2,3).
 Put the notes at the top of the page with the endnotes.

 Use Times New Roman 10 pt font and single-line space.
 Intend the first line of each note.

 A bibliography or a reference list is included at the end of your paper.
 It should not be double-spaced but has a blank link between entries.
 A ½ inch indent should apply to the first line if an entry extends in the second line.

 The heading must be centered at the top of the page in Times New Roman 12 pt font.
 Don't use bold or large size fonts for the heading.

 A writer should keep in mind the following points.